-The effects of horizontal, vertical, and cylindrical perspectives on spatial scaling in the resulting flux maps have been addressed independently of each other and equations have been derived [9].
+The effects of horizontal, vertical, and cylindrical perspectives on spatial scaling in the resulting flux maps have been addressed independently of each other and equations have been derived [10].
 However, coupled effects from perspective views can exist.
 When a camera looks up at a tall object, the top of the object appears narrower than the base of the object.
 Similarly, when a camera looks along a wide object, the closer section of the object appears taller than far sections.
 To consider these coupled effects, each row and column of pixels in an image would need its own unique vertical and horizontal axis, respectively.
 When a camera is pointed up toward a tall cylinder, a horizontal plane through the cylinder surface projects an arc of an ellipse onto the camera.
 Each vertical position on the cylinder axis would need its own elliptical contour drawn on the image in order to honor this effect.
-These coupled effects were not considered in this study, but this only impacts the accuracy of the spatial scales used for the flux maps, not the irradiance distribution itself.
-The method described in Section 3.1 that converts CCD signals, V{CCD} , into irradiance values on the surface of the receiver is still valid for arbitrary receiver shapes, perspectives, observer locations and distances.
+These coupled effects were not considered in this study because a planar target was used and the camera was positioned nearly horizontal relative to the target, but this only impacts the accuracy of the spatial scales used for the flux maps, not the irradiance distribution itself.
+The method described in Sec.
+3.1 that converts CCD signals, $V{\rm CCD}$ , into irradiance values on the surface of the receiver is still valid for arbitrary receiver shapes, perspectives, observer locations, and distances.